 For many community struggles against coal, the fight is as much about self-determination as any impact the development may have.
-Most councils pay lip-service to planning policy that presumes against open cast projects and favor mining companies over constituents.
-Even when a council listens to the people and rejects an open cast application, the government is likely to overrule the decision anyway.
+Most councils pay lip-service to planning policy that presumes against open cast projects and favour mining companies over constituents.
+Even when a council listens to the people and rejects an open cast application, there can be years of appeals and high court challenges.
 When it comes to coal production in the UK, little stands in the way of the coal companies.

 Impacts on communities near open cast coal mines include:

 Pollution – Noise from blasting and operating plant machinery such as dump trucks and excavators with affect near-by residents and wildlife, and diesel fumes from machinery and coal-transporting trucks will affect the health of local communities.

 Traffic– Lorries transporting coal from the mines to railheads or power stations make the roads more dangerous, degrade roads and spread diesel fumes far and wide putting children and residents at risk.

 Jobs and the local economy – Few open cast coal mines create jobs locally.
 The industry is so mechanised that hardly any employees are needed to operate the mine, and most open cast workers commute from outside local areas.
 Jobs are usually short-term and on a temporary basis and conditions are poor and dangerous.
 Genuine investment and job-creation in these communities would definitely not be in the form of open cast coal mines.